-ABOUT MY WORK
+ABOUT THE WORK

 My paintings hold what floats, namely ‘place’ and ‘time.’
 Time can be suspended, the to-do list repurposed, and the scroll of life can pause for the important parts to bubble back to the top like a kaleidoscopic calendar.
 Existing simultaneously as landscape, portrait, and still life, they are first built off of a familiar structure like a wall calendar, a stacked diptych with an image at the top and a grid on the bottom, or a music staff of five lines running along the horizon.
 Then, they are interrupted or reified with colors and symbols that are signs and signifiers of place, time, mood, and sensation.
 The surfaces hold oil paint brush strokes that are both muscular and flourished in touch - emphatic and certain in their economy and intention.